oneapi-src/oneAPI-samples/DirectProgramming/DPC++/StructuredGrids/iso2dfd_dpcpp/README.md

 This code sample is licensed under MIT license.

 ##  Building the `iso2dfd` Program for CPU and GPU

+### Include Files

+The include folder is located at %ONEAPI_ROOT%\dev-utilities\latest\include on your development system.

 ### Running Samples In DevCloud